 - Emma, Rikki, Miriam, Byron, Bella, Will, and Lewis all from H2O: Just Add Water.
 Hell, it must be that Cleo is loved despite not being a blonde.

 - An absurdly extreme majority of named female characters in Supernatural are blonde.
-Starting with Mary and Jessica and including Jo and Ellen.
+Starting with Mary and Jessica and including Jo and Ellen and the first Ruby.
 Notably excluding Lisa.
 Also an improbable percentage of the random victims, and females in general.
 There are no redheads besides Anna.

 - Averted in White Collar as there are no blondes, at least any that get any air time/act as a romantic play.
 Alex Hunter is the closest, but far from blonde.
 Even random women that Neil flirts with are always have black hair with the exception of Bridgette from 'The Portrait' and that was for the job.